campa-consortium/pals/source/overview.md

 The **expanded** representation has, among other things, all lines expanded into branches and all expressions evaluated.

-Note: The documentation for the file format part of the PALS standard is contained [here](#c:file.std).
+Note: Since the schema and translator parts are logically intertwined, there has been no attempt to separate these in the PALS documentation here.
-Since the schema and translator parts are logically intertwined, there has been no attempt to separate these in the documentation.
+The file formats for the various languages like YAML, etc. are separately documented.